huskyloveme/ETL-data-with-airflow/README.md

 **Project Description**
   * Automate update data from MongoDB, MySQL -> GCS -> GoogleBigquery
-  * Auto-load data after updated data by Google Looker
+  * Auto-load data dashboard by Google Looker (Schedule per day)
   * Handle with large data (about 30Gb with 1m5 records)
   * Give email for successful or failure of ETL progress